kalandhar26/GlobalClearingConnector/README.md

 GC2 also converts and sends data from the clearing body back to the bank as needed.

 # Technical Stack
-Java,
+Java.
-Spring Boot,
+Spring Boot.
-Oracle Database,
+Oracle Database.
-Kafka,
+Kafka.
-Cucumber for Test Cases,
+Cucumber for Test Cases.
-Spring Event Handling,
+Spring Event Handling.
-High Asynchronous Handling (JMS),
+High Asynchronous Handling (JMS).
-Jenkins (Jules),
+Jenkins (Jules).
-Kubernetes for Deployment,
+Kubernetes for Deployment.

-Channel-Specific Development,
+# Channel-Specific Development
 For each payment channel (e.g., NEFT, IMPS in India), new code and entries will be created.
 Existing code will be leveraged and tested for compatibility with the requirements of each country's clearing system.
 Any gaps identified will be addressed.